-- 65. Canola is primarily self-pollinating, but approximately 30% of seeds are produced by cross-pollination (Hüsken and Dietz-Pfeilstetter, 2007).
-Cross-pollination can be mediated by insects, wind or physical contact (OGTR, 2024). - 66.
-Canola has been reported to outcross in the field with the following species: Brassica carinata, B. napus, B. juncea, B. oleracea, B. rapa, Hirschfeldia incana (Buchan weed), R. raphanistrum (wild radish) and S. arvensis (charlock) (Ford et al., 2006; Warwick et al., 2009).
-All of these species are known to be present in Australia, with the exception of B. carinata (Atlas of Living Australia, accessed 17 January 2025). - 67.
-Of the Brassica species in Australia, canola may potentially hybridise under natural conditions with sexually compatible species that include: other B. napus groups or subspecies (including vegetables such as swedes, rutabaga and kale), B. juncea, B. rapa (wild turnip; includes vegetables such as turnip, Chinese cabbage and pak choi) and B. oleracea (wild cabbage; includes vegetables such as cauliflower, Brussels sprouts, kale and cabbage) (Salisbury, 2002).
-However, hybrids between B. napus and B. oleracea have been shown to be difficult to obtain (Ford et al., 2006). - 68.
-Under open pollination conditions, naturally occurring hybrids between B. napus and the related weedy species R. raphanistrum, H. incana and S. arvensis have been reported at very low frequencies (Darmency and Fleury, 2000; Darmency et al., 1998; Salisbury, 2002), and are generally sterile or predominantly sterile (Salisbury, 2002). - 69.
-Canola is widely grown as an oil seed crop in Australia, and the proposed trial sites are located in commercial canola growing regions.
+66. Canola is primarily self-pollinating, but approximately 30% of seeds are produced by cross-pollination (Hüsken and Dietz-Pfeilstetter, 2007).
+Cross-pollination can be mediated by insects, wind or physical contact (OGTR, 2024).

+67. Canola has been reported to outcross in the field with the following species: Brassica carinata, B. napus, B. juncea, B. oleracea, B. rapa, Hirschfeldia incana (Buchan weed), R. raphanistrum (wild radish) and S. arvensis (charlock) (Ford et al., 2006; Warwick et al., 2009).
+All of these species are known to be present in Australia, with the exception of B. carinata (Atlas of Living Australia, accessed 17 January 2025).

+68. Of the Brassica species in Australia, canola may potentially hybridise under natural conditions with sexually compatible species that include: other B. napus groups or subspecies (including vegetables such as swedes, rutabaga and kale), B. juncea, B. rapa (wild turnip; includes vegetables such as turnip, Chinese cabbage and pak choi) and B. oleracea (wild cabbage; includes vegetables such as cauliflower, Brussels sprouts, kale and cabbage) (Salisbury, 2002).
+However, hybrids between B. napus and B. oleracea have been shown to be difficult to obtain (Ford et al., 2006).

+69. Under open pollination conditions, naturally occurring hybrids between B. napus and the related weedy species R. raphanistrum, H. incana and S. arvensis have been reported at very low frequencies (Darmency and Fleury, 2000; Darmency et al., 1998; Salisbury, 2002), and are generally sterile or predominantly sterile (Salisbury, 2002).

+70. Canola is widely grown as an oil seed crop in Australia, and the proposed trial sites are located in commercial canola growing regions.
 Commercial canola in these areas includes non-GM canola and GM canola authorised for commercial release.
 Most Australian canola crops are herbicide tolerant, with 4 herbicide tolerance traits available for commercial cultivation: triazine tolerance (non-GM), imidazolinone tolerance (non-GM), glyphosate tolerance (GM), or glufosinate tolerance (GM) (Brown, 2021; Matthews et al., 2021).
-Details of all GM canola varieties approved by the Regulator for commercial release in Australia are available from the OGTR website.
+Details of all GM canola varieties approved by the Regulator in Australia under a licence are available from the OGTR website.
+GM canola authorised by the Regulator as safe for anyone to grow in Australia without a licence is listed on the GMO Register.